 In the relatively short time since its approval, transcatheter aortic valve replacement (TAVR) has been a life-changing procedure for many people, relieving their aortic stenosis without open-heart surgery.
 However, the traditional access for TAVR — the femoral artery — is not appropriate for every patient.

-“Patients who have aortic stenosis and coronary disease may also have peripheral vascular disease and narrowing of the femoral and iliac arteries,” said Michael Salinger, MD, medical director of structural heart disease and Medical College of Wisconsin faculty member.
-“Their leg arteries may be too small to introduce the relatively larger catheter necessary to deliver the transcatheter valve.”
+“Patients who have aortic stenosis and coronary disease may also have peripheral vascular disease and narrowing of the femoral and iliac arteries,” said Peter Mason, MD, MPH, interventional cardiologist and Medical College of Wisconsin faculty member.
+“Given this narrowing, their leg arteries may be too small to introduce the catheter necessary to deliver the transcatheter valve.”

 The goal of ensuring TAVR availability to all who need it has led to the development of alternative approaches for reaching the aortic valve.
 The Froedtert & MCW team offers patients and their physicians extensive experience in a range of alternate access procedures:

-• Transapical (TA) TAVR — The first alternative approved, transapical TAVR requires a 3”-5” incision in the chest by the left nipple.
+- Transapical (TA) TAVR — The first alternative approved, transapical TAVR requires a 3”-5” incision in the chest by the left nipple.
 Surgeons then make a small incision in the apex of the beating heart, which provides direct access to the aortic valve through the left ventricle.
 TA is the only retrograde TAVR approach.
-Going through the apex of the heart presents liabilities, however.
-“Bleeding and transient compromise of left ventricular function can occur,” Dr. Salinger said.
-“This has been confirmed over the years with studies where transapical outcomes were less favorable.”
+Studies have show that going through the apex of the heart presents liabilities, however, including bleeding and transient compromise of left ventricular function.

-• Transvaal (TCv) approach — This novel percutaneous alternative circumvents artery disease by using the femoral vein.
-“Veins don’t get atherosclerosis or narrowing as a rule,” Dr. Salinger said.
+- Transvaal (TCv) approach — This novel percutaneous alternative circumvents artery disease by using the femoral vein.
 Surgeons make a wire and electrical cautery passage from the inferior vena cava to the abdominal aorta, then go up to perform TAVR.
 After the valve is placed, a small plug is delivered to seal the passage that was created.

-• Transaortic (TAo) access — “Historically, the alternate artery to the femoral is the ascending aorta,” Dr. Salinger said.
+- Transaortic (TAo) access — “Historically, the alternate artery to the femoral is the ascending aorta,” Dr. Mason said.
 Surgeons make a small incision near the sternum and directly access the aorta to place the valve.
-“Our surgeons are very familiar with this approach, however, it still often involves resection of the sternum or rib to gain access,” he said.
+The team of surgeons at Froedtert Hospital is very familiar with this approach, however, it still often involves resection of the sternum or rib to gain access to the heart.

-• Trans-subclavian (TS) approach — “The second alternate artery used, and perhaps favored, is called the axillary subclavian artery,” Dr. Salinger said.
+- Trans-subclavian (TS) approach — “The second alternate artery used, and perhaps favored, is called the axillary subclavian artery,” Dr. Mason said.
 A small incision near the clavicle exposes the subclavian artery, and surgeons direct a catheter through it into the aorta and across the narrowed aortic valve.
-“The advantage is there’s no bone cutting involved, however, there can be challenges and it may not be available to all patients,” he said.

 An Approach for Every Patient

 Indeed, thorough and detailed planning is critical with all forms of TAVR.
-“Quality CT scanning and talented radiologists are key,” Dr. Salinger said.
-“Having the full spectrum of cardiovascular specialists — both surgical and transcatheter — that you are likely to find only at an academic center allows us to offer these procedures safely and effectively for our patients.”
+“Quality CT scanning and talented radiologists are key to recommending the best approach for patients,” Dr. Mason said.
+“With the full spectrum of cardiovascular specialists — both surgical and transcatheter — that you are likely to find only at an academic center allows us to offer these procedures safely and effectively for our patients.”

 For Our Referring Physicians: